 If you are worried about these disadvantages — or if you experience them — you can always switch to individual therapy sessions or do individual therapy in combination with group sessions.

 Group therapy, whether in person or online, can be a vital step for your mental health and offer a sense of community.

 Finding a supportive, safe group to be a part of might aid you in your own self-discovery journey and healing.

-If you are looking for an easy place to start, you can find a group here or look into local community groups or health centers.
+If you are looking for an easy place to start, you can find our online anonymous therapy or look into local community groups or health centers.